raydsameshima/DMA/README.md

   (There is no guarantee that a tractable problem can be solved in a reasonable time.)

 * unsolvable problems:
-  iff no algorithm exists for solving them
+  A problem is unsolvable iff no algorithm exists for solving them.
   The first instance is the famous halting problem (Alan Turing).
   (See also 4.2 of Haskell road to logic.)